10 Sea Snakes Around The World

 © Wikimedia Commons User: OpenCage – CC BY-SA 2.5

-Hydrophis melanocephalus has a flexible diet, including sand divers and gobies, but eels are its favourite, including conger eels and burrowing eels.
-Slender-necked sea snakes can swallow an eel incredibly fast.
+This species can swallow an eel incredibly quickly.
 One event was witnessed near Iriomote Island, southern Japan.
 The snake was pressing its head to the sea floor, until it suddenly whipped out a 30cm black-striped snake eel, from a hole invisible to human eyes.
 The sea snake floated to the surface, then commenced swallowing by the head, which it completed within 13 seconds.

-Though fully aquatic like most Hydrophis members, Hydrophis melanocephalus can also swallow prey on land.
-It was witnessed swallowing a longfin snake eel, also near Iriomote Island, which was biting the sea snake painfully behind its head, but was still swallowed eventually.
+Though fully aquatic like most Hydrophis members, slender-necked sea snakes can also swallow prey on land.
+One individual was witnessed swallowing a longfin snake eel, also near Iriomote Island, which was biting the sea snake painfully behind its head, but was still swallowed eventually.
 This happened on a muddy shore 3-4 metres from the water’s edge.

-Slender-necked sea snakes are shorter than Hydrophis elegans.
-1-1.2 metres is standard, with females slightly longer.
-One of its recognisable features is a yellowish streak behind the eye.
+Slender-necked sea snakes are shorter than the elegant sea snake, with a standard of 1-1.2 metres, with females being slightly longer.
+One of their recognisable features is a yellowish streak behind each eye.

 3 Lambert’s sea snake